 NSW Local Government Elections are conducted every four years and voting is compulsory.
 Singleton Council has a popularly elected Mayor, together with nine councillors.

-The next general election will be on Saturday 12 September 2020 and will be facilitated by the NSW Electoral Commission.
+The next general election will be held on Saturday 12 September 2020 and will be facilitated by the NSW Electoral Commission.
 For all information including key dates and registering as a candidate please visit the NSW Electoral Commission website or phone them on 1300 135 736.

 All elected members must lodge a declaration listing all political donations received and electoral expenditure incurred.
 A register of these declarations is available on the NSW Electoral Commission website.

 Voting is compulsory for all residents and fines may apply for not voting.
 To check you are correctly enrolled or to obtain an enrollment form visit the Electoral Commission website, phone 1300 135 736 or get a form from any Australia Post Office.